-There are 3.6% of loans in arrears for more than or equal to one month in the pool.
+There are 5.9% of loans in arrears for more than or equal to one month in the provisional pool.
 We have received the historical performance data on the originator's BTL book since 2004.
-The originations' performance has been stable over the past five years.
-We also reviewed the performance of previous Together transactions, which is also stable, presenting 90-day arrears or more below 3.00%.
+The total arrears across the originator's first charge book have increased since the beginning of 2023 due to the current macroeconomic environment and cost of living crisis.
+We have accounted for this in our credit analysis.

-Chart 7 Historical arrears distribution
+Historical arrears distribution